SK Tallinna Sport: Early years (1912–1920)

-First Estonian champions & continuous domestic success (1921–1930)
+First Estonian champions & continuous domestic success (1921–1929)

 The first Estonian Football Championship took place in 1921 and was played as a knock-out tournament.
 Sport faced Tallinna Kalev in the semi-final and drew 1–1.
 After normal time, the match was to be played until the first goal, but after 130 minutes and no goals it was abandoned due darkness.
 The replay saw Sport win Kalev 3–0 after which they faced TJK in the final.
 Sport won the match 5–3 and were crowned the Estonian champions.
 Sport retained the title in the following year, beating Tallinna Kalev 4–2 in the final.

 By the third season, Sport and Kalev had grown into fierce rivals.
-By the fate of the draw, Sport faces Kalev in the semi-final.
-The highly anticipated match takes place in Kalev's new stadium.
-With tickets sold out, 5,000 spectators witness Kalev triumph against Sport 1–0.
-Kalev goes on to win the 1923 Championship.
+By the fate of the draw, Sport faced Kalev in the semi-final.
+The highly anticipated match took place at Kalev's new stadium and with tickets sold out, 5,000 spectators witnessed Kalev triumph against Sport 1–0.
+Kalev went on to win the 1923 Championship.

-The following two seasons saw Sport Tallinn dominate in the Estonian Championship, again beating rivals Kalev in the 1924 and 1925 finals.
-After losing to TJK in the 1926 Championship final, Sport appointed Hungarian Antal Mally as their coach and defeated TJK in the 1927 final, thus winning their 5th title in seventh season.
-After a conflict with the Estonian FA, Sport, along with a couple of other teams, decided to not take part in the 1928 season, but returned in the following year and were crowned champions in 1929.
+The following two seasons saw Sport Tallinn dominate in the Estonian Championship, again beating rivals Kalev in a 4-match final in 1924 and 5–0 in the final of 1925.
+After losing to TJK in the 1926 Championship final, Sport appointed Hungarian Antal Mally as their coach and defeated TJK in the 1927 final, thus winning their 5th title in their seventh season.
+After a conflict with the Estonian FA, Sport along with a number of other teams decided not to take part in the 1928 season, but returned in the following year, when the championship was played in a league system format for the first time.
+Sport won all five games with a goal difference of 15-1 and were crowned the Estonian champions of 1929.